AprilHolmes7825/Project_1/README.md

 * Yahoo Finance Data
 Utilized the Yahoo Finance API to gather real-time and historical data for Tesla, Inc.
 Retrieved information like stock symbol, market price, day range, and historical stock prices.

+# Obtain API keys:
+Reddit: Create a Reddit app here to get your client ID and secret.
+Yahoo Finance: Get your API key from the RapidAPI Yahoo Finance API.

 # Dependencies
 * Python 3.x